woocommerce/woocommerce-subscriptions-recalculate-totals/README.md

 This is an experimental extension and it hasn't been tested in all scenarios.
 Please **backup your database before running it** and **try it first on a staging/development version of your site** (confirm that all the products have been added again with the correct prices, taxes, shipping, etc) before running it on a production site.

+### How to update the same subscriptions again?
+All the subscripitons that have been already updated by the plugin will not be processed a second time because their ID is stored in the `wcs_subscriptions_with_totals_updated` option.
+If you want to reset it to be able to process all your subscriptions again, you'll need to add the `?reset-updated-subs-option=true` parameter to the URL.

 ### Installation

 1. Upload the plugin's files to the `/wp-content/plugins/` directory of your WordPress site